 Biological Preparations is proud to announce our official membership in RSPO.
 This global non-profit organisation brings together stakeholders across palm oil supply chains, from producers to retailers, to establish a universal sustainable standard for palm oil production/usage.

-As part of its mission, the RSPO has developed a standardised criteria that businesses must adhere to in order to attain their RSPO Certified Sustainable Palm Oil (CSPO) certification.
+As part of its mission, the RSPO has developed standardised criteria that businesses must adhere to in order to attain their RSPO Certified Sustainable Palm Oil (CSPO) certification.
 By implementing comprehensive lifecycle criteria for palm oil, the RSPO enables businesses to harness the unique qualities of palm oil while minimising the negative impact that irresponsible palm oil production has on the environment.

 At its core, sustainable palm oil production entails that the farming, processing, and distribution of palm oil are followed under strict rules that protect wildlife, the environment, and local communities.
 Compliance with these rules has resulted in a significant reduction in deforestation.
 And according to a 2019 Life Cycle Assessment of RSPO-certified and Non-certified Palm Oil by Schmidt and De Rosa, the use of CSPO has led to a 35% reduction in greenhouse gas emissions compared to non-certified palm oil production.